Josef Janíček

-Josef Janíček (born 28 December 1947 in Prague, Czechoslovakia, now Czech Republic) is a Czech rock keyboardist, singer, accordion and guitar player.
-He was a former guitarist of The Primitives Group; from 1969 he played with The Plastic People of the Universe.
+Josef Janíček (born 28 December 1947) is a Czech rock keyboardist, singer, accordion and guitar player.
+He was a former guitarist of the Primitives Group; from 1969 he played with The Plastic People of the Universe.
 He was also a member of Milan Hlavsa's band called Půlnoc.
 Since 1990, he is a member of The Velvet Underground Revival Band.

+Life

+Janíček was bown on 28 December 1947 in Prague, Czechoslovakia (now the Czech Republic).